9brada6/tabs-with-posts/development.md

 ## ✅ Todo

-- Fix colors, add border-color, secondary border-color, border-radius, tab button size, and calculate others.
+- Fix colors, border-radius, tab button size, and calculate others.
 - Add in manual testing that each article block should be tested with a title that has a lot of html tags.

 ### ✅ Todo Documentation